danna202/river-flow-direction-app/README.md

 8. Help Section

 GitHub Repository:  https://github.com/danna202/river-flow-direction-app.git

 Deploy using vercel

 How to Use:

-This app will determine the direction that rivers flow in the United States using the Streamer Trace API.
-Click on a river or stream, and it will show which the river goes to the sea that it flows into.
+This application utilizes the Streamer Trace API to display the directional flow of rivers in the United States.
+By selecting a specific river or stream, users can view the direction in which the river flows towards the sea into which it empties.

 traceable streams of US:
 https://txpub.usgs.gov/DSS/Streamer/api/3.14/web/samples/thumbs/sample05_thumb.png